 Sometimes while undergoing orthodontic treatment, braces alone will not get us to the finish line for that perfect smile.
 Rubber bands, headgear and Forsus Modules to name a few, are necessary adjuncts to the wires we place.
 These devices are most commonly used for bite correction rather than tooth alignment.
-If Dr. Ross asks you to wear one of these devices, it is because she wants the very best outcome for your treatment.
+If Dr. Reese asks you to wear one of these devices, it is because he wants the very best outcome for your treatment.
 Here's some information to help explain how these work.

 Elastics (Rubber Bands)